MXF Player on GPU

 MXF is an abbreviation for Material Exchange Format, which is a container format for professional digital video and audio media defined by a set of standards from the Society of Motion Picture and Television Engineers (SMPTE).
 MXF is a file format for the exchange of material between servers, tape streamers and digital archives.

-MXF player from Fastvideo is included as sample application at Fastvideo Image & Video Processing SDK.
+MXF player is based on Fastvideo Image & Video Processing SDK and it could be downloaded here.
 The software can work with one or two GPUs to offer realtime MXF processing with smooth output.
-The first GPU is utilized for MXF decoding and it should be NVIDIA GPU, though the second GPU which is intended for video output, could be from Intel/NVIDIA/AMD.
+The first GPU is utilized for MXF decoding and it should be NVIDIA GPU, though the second GPU which is intended for video output, could be from Intel, NVIDIA, AMD.
 That two-GPU configuration is a good choice to offer both rendering and output in realtime.
 JPEG2000 decoding algorithm is computationally intensive, so we need help from the second GPU to output decoded data to the monitor.
-Soon we will add that application to download page of that site.
 That application can also work with just one NVIDIA GPU both for rendering and output.
 This is actually not a problem for 2K resolution, though for 4K it could be not enough.

 Key Features of Fastvideo MXF Player